 Christmas in Japan is Different

 Before we start with the sweet side of Christmas, let’s take a look at the difference between Christmas in Japan and in Western countries.
-While in Germany, where I am from, Christmas is celebrated from the evening of December 24 to December 26 with two public holidays and all the shops being closed, in Japan, Christmas is not a public holiday at all.
-This year, having Christmas Eve on a Tuesday means it is a usual working day and many people work until the evening.
+In Germany, where I am from, Christmas is celebrated from the evening of December 24 to December 26 with two public holidays and all the shops being closed.
+But in Japan, Christmas is not a public holiday at all.
+If Christmas Eve happens to fall on a weekday, it’s treated as a normal working day, and many people continue working until the evening.

-Outside of the family, however, Christmas is a big business, with decorations, Christmas presents and a whole spectrum of food!
-All the amusement parks, like Tokyo Disney Resort or Universal Studios Japan, have Christmas events and you can see Christmas trees and decorations at every corner.
+Outside the family, however, Christmas is a big business, with decorations, Christmas presents, and a whole spectrum of food.
+All the amusement parks, like Tokyo Disney Resort or Universal Studios Japan, have Christmas events, and you can see Christmas trees and decorations at every corner.

-December is the perfect time to meet up with your friends one more time and look back on the year so many people combine this with a Christmas-themed afternoon tea at a restaurant, café, or luxury hotel.
-Many places offer these from December 1 until December 25.
-Note that some require prior reservations and prices may rise on the dates closer to Christmas Day.
+December is the perfect time to meet up with your friends one more time and look back on the year, so many people combine this with a Christmas-themed afternoon tea at a restaurant, café, or luxury hotel.
+Many places offer these from December 1 to December 25.
+Note that some require prior reservations, and prices may rise on the dates closer to Christmas Day.

-Other places offering a Christmas sweets buffet in Tokyo are Hilton Tokyo in Shinjuku, Sunshine City Prince Hotel in Ikebukuro, and Hotel InterContinental Tokyo Bay.
+Other places offering a Christmas sweets buffet in Tokyo are the Hilton Tokyo in Shinjuku, the Sunshine City Prince Hotel in Ikebukuro, and the Hotel InterContinental Tokyo Bay.

 If you look for a nice Christmas Afternoon Tea around Tokyo, check the websites of the following places: